Skip to main content

 I don't know how to explain this without sounding like every other productivity blog, but here goes.

-What if instead of trying to fix your whole life on Sunday evening, you just did something really small?
+Do something really small.
 Not "plan your week" small.
 Smaller than that.
 Like "put your work bag by the door" small.
 "Lay out tomorrow's clothes" small.
 "Write down literally one thing that would make Monday feel okay" small.

 There's some research about this—something about how tiny habits actually stick better than big changes because they don't trigger resistance—but I'm not going to look it up right now because that would require me to stop writing and I'm on a roll (kind of).